 Milestone in the History of Zoological Buildings

-Leipzig Zoo has taken nature in its most primitive form to a new dimension on a 16.500 m² site to create a unique architectural structure, which not only provides an amazing experience for visitors to the Zoo but which is also an evolution in design.
+Leipzig Zoo has taken nature in its most primitive form to a new dimension on a 16.500 m² site.
+The unique architectural structure not only provides an amazing experience for visitors to the Zoo but is also an evolution in design.
 Vector Foiltec, the world market leader for intelligent architecture using high-performance Texlon® ETFE inflated panels, played a key role in the successful development of this self-supporting structure.

 “Gondwanaland”, the ancient continent which broke up over 150 million years ago was a paradise, populated by giant trees, flowers and exotic birds, and now constitutes our southern hemisphere.

 The tropical rainforest opened to the public in July 2011 – an event of national significance after 11 years of planning and four years of construction.
 As Europe’s largest tropical hall, Gondwanaland, is a milestone in the history of zoological buildings.

 Not a Copy: Zoo Leipzig built an Actual Rainforest

 Artificially creating a tropical rainforest is not easy.
 Doing it in the middle of Germany, where the climate is far from the temperature and humidity levels you find close to the equator, made it an even bigger challenge.
 When the team of Zoo Leipzig, around legendary Prof. Dr. Jörg Junhold, proclaimed that building the new Gondwanaland Hall was “impossible”, this was not an acceptable response for the team of architects, engineers and contractors.
 The sheer size of the space that needed to be covered was already a challenge with free spans of up to 154 meters.
 And value engineering was the name of the game in the partly state-funded project that needed to be completed on a tight budget.